 - Hot flashes

 Both men and women may lose interest in sex.

-- Do NOT use soaps.
-Do not use lotions, ointments, perfumed powders, or other perfumed products on this area.
-Ask your doctor what is okay to use.
+- DO NOT use lotions, ointments, perfumed powders, or perfumed products on this area.
+Ask your doctor what is OK to use.

-- Woman should not wear girdles or pantyhose.
+- Women should not wear girdles or pantyhose.

-Keep buttocks and pelvic areas clean and dry.
+Keep the buttocks and pelvic area clean and dry.

-Do not take a laxative.
-Drink plenty of liquids: 8 to10 glasses of fluids a day.
-Avoid orange juice, grapefruit juice, and other citrus juices.
+Drink plenty of liquids: 6 to 8 cups (1.5 to 2 liters) a day.
+But avoid orange juice, grapefruit juice, and other citrus juices.